ScriptBasic/WinPBX/docs/File Procedures.md

 If the function succeeds, the return value is TRUE.<br>
 If the function fails, the return value is FALSE.<br>
-To get extended error information, call GetLastError.<br>
+To get extended error information, call GetLastError.

 Possible errors include the following.